Erebuszz/CS_note/python.md

-# Python notes
+#  Python notes

-> noted by Erebuszz, modified on 5/5/2017
+>  noted by Erebuszz, modified on 5/5/2017

 ## Basic operation